-VTL § 306-b, No Inspection Certificate (Moving Vehicle; Expired)
+VTL § 306-b, No Inspection Certificate (Inspection Certificate)

 The Benjamin Goldman Law Office can help with New York Vehicle & Traffic Law violations, including inspection-related tickets.
 If you were ticketed for operating a vehicle without a valid inspection certificate or with an expired sticker, we can help.
-We can help with tickets in courts across the state.
-See our testimonials, courts we appear in, and contact us for a consultation.
+Our firm is ready to assist with any traffic matter in any court in New York State.
+Feel free to review our testimonials, the courts we appear in, and get in touch with us for a consultation.

 VTL § 306(b) Statute